InnovateUKGitHub/innovation-funding-service/README.md

 - ifs.application-service.pull.nexus.image=true
 - ifs.assessment-service.pull.nexus.image=true
 - ifs.competition-mgt-service.pull.nexus.image=true
-- ifs.data-service.pull.nexus.image=true
-- ifs.finance-data-service.pull.nexus.image=true
 - ifs.front-door-service.pull.nexus.image=true
 - ifs.project-setup-mgt-service.pull.nexus.image=true
 - ifs.project-setup-service.pull.nexus.image=true
-- ifs.survey-data-service.pull.nexus.image=true
 - ifs.survey-service.pull.nexus.image=true

+**Data services are dependant on base images so need to be built locally.
+Set below data service properties to false**
+- ifs.data-service.pull.nexus.image=false
+- ifs.finance-data-service.pull.nexus.image=false
+- ifs.survey-data-service.pull.nexus.image=false

-You need to add above properties in your local gradle.properties Also you need to use your own credentials to pull images from nexus, in openshift-build.gradle update existing getNexusCredentials() method def getNexusCredentials() {
+You need to add above properties in your local gradle.properties Also you need to use your own credentials to pull images from nexus, in openshift-build.gradle update existing getNexusCredentials() method

+    def getNexusCredentials() {
         def dockerRegistryCredentials = new DockerRegistryCredentials()
         dockerRegistryCredentials.url = project.nexusRegistry
         dockerRegistryCredentials.username = '<your_username>'
         dockerRegistryCredentials.password = '<your_password>'
         return dockerRegistryCredentials
     }

-IMPORTANT - in root gradle.properties, you need to update "version" property as per nexus build version which you wanted to pull for local build. e.g. if version is 1.1.112-SNAPSHOT, you need to pull the last release 1.1.111 as 1.1.112 is upcoming release, so update version=1.1.111
+**IMPORTANT - in root gradle.properties, you need to update "version" property as per nexus build version which you wanted to pull for local build. e.g. if version is 1.1.112-SNAPSHOT, you need to pull the last release 1.1.111 as 1.1.112 is upcoming release, so update version=1.1.111**